sulemvn7/E-Portfolio/README.md

-This portfolio contains work I've done in the Networks and Operating systems module.
+This portfolio contains weekly work I've done in the Networks and Operating systems module.
-You can run these jupyter files on Jupyter Notebook but some of them you might need to run on Visual Studio Code.